Environmental education, or “EE”, isn’t just kids stuff.

 It’s compelling education, delivered in fun, experiential settings.

-We offer a variety of EE programs and resources for kids of all ages that investigate critical issues affecting the Lake Superior region and beyond.
+We offer a variety of educator-led EE programs and resources for kids of all ages that investigate critical issues affecting the Lake Superior region and beyond.

 GOOD NEWS: In 2015 and 2016, the Wisconsin legislature passed a bipartisan resolution recognizing the importance of children’s access to Wisconsin’s outdoor resources and activities.
 Watch a short Wisconsin’s Children’s Outdoor Heritage video that shows the Resolution through images stories of kids in the environment or read the full Wisconsin Statute at Wisconsin Children’s Outdoor Heritage Resolution,